hmcts/rse-cft-lib/README.md

 ### Tests

 Take a look at the [lib-consumer](lib-consumer) project to see tests that show the full workflow for creating a case done completely in a Spring web context.

+### :warning: Modified Gradle wrapper :warning:

+This repository features a Gradle init script to customise the included CFT projects. gradlew has been modified to invoke this script so any upgrade to the gradle wrapper must preserve this modification.